fauna/fauna-shell/README.md

   ts: 1527205328606603,
   data: { title: 'My cat and other marvels', tags: [ 'pet', 'cute' ] } }
 ```

+And now let's try to change the content of that post:

 ```javascript
 faunadb> query(